 More pages in this section

-Extracorpeal Shockwave Therapy (ESWT) is a relatively new treatment modality used to treat chronic musculoskeletal pain.
+Extracorpeal Shockwave Therapy (ESWT) is a treatment modality used to treat chronic musculoskeletal pain.
 Foundation Podiatry in Townsville employ the Swiss Dolorclast ESWT, the industry leader for Shockwave Therapy.

 Shockwave Therapy for Plantar Fasciitis and Achilles Tendon Pain

 Until now, treatment for these recalcitrant injuries would normally involve extended periods of complete rest or immobilisation, cortisone injections and possible surgery.
 Shockwave therapy for plantar fasciitis, foot spurs and Achilles tendon pain is now recommended before considering these treatments.

 Are you considering shockwave therapy for Plantar Fasciitis or Achilles tendon pain?
 Contact us today to make an appointment.

 Shockwave therapy delivers low and high energy shock (acoustic) waves to the injured tissue via a hand-held probe.
 These non-invasive shockwaves activate the body’s self healing process to reduce pain by: